telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ## Templates

 The DropDownList uses [Kendo UI templates](/framework/templates/overview) to provide full control over the way an item, a selected value, or a pop-up header is rendered.

+For more information on the capabilities and syntax of the templates, refer to the [documentation]({% slug overview_kendoui_templatescomponent %}).

 ### Item Templates